harshit-raj10a/harshit-raj10a/HarshitRaj_DL_Assignment.md

 ## Weights
 These weights are very important of the nueral networks.
 This hleps the NN to calculate thee output of the data feature.
 ![formaulae Image](https://cdn.analyticsvidhya.com/wp-content/uploads/2020/02/Screenshot-from-2020-02-03-22-14-21.png)
+Here the w represents the weights, X is the input from prev layer and b is the bias Initially the weights are initialize to random value but not zero (since the value is gettinh multiplid).
+Here the